debuggingfuture/geist/README.md

 ## How it works

-### Custom ENS Gateway for private preview
+### Whitelist Gateway base on ENS for Private preview

-It is capable to allow only whitelisted user to visit website previews hosted on IPFS.
-For each preview websites, users will be routed to our UI gateway for whitelist handling.
+We host websites preview on IPFS encrypted behind our gateway website.
+Users are required to visit gateway and sign with wallet to for access.
 With CCIP protocol, we deployed a Hybrid resolver which is able to resolve both on and off chain data.
-The resolver will resolve encrypted hash at TXT record and attach token to custom gateway for authentication.
+The resolver will resolve encrypted hash at TXT record of target domain and attach token to custom gateway for authentication.
 UI Gateway will redirect user given derypted ipfs hash response if user is whitelisted.

 ### Website proposal voting via MINA
 - we use MACI to support users to decide which version of proposed website can be deployed.
+- A zk proof on the tally results will be generated and can be associated with the build.

 ### Trustless deployment via MINA based ZK Proofs

 - Proof of Build is created for each website build
-  - Using Next.js static websites as an example, we can gather fingerprint from the build (under `/out` directory)
+  - Using Next.js static websites as an example, we can gather fingerprint from the build (under `/out` directory) including
     - routes (`/route1` create route1.html)
     - file hashes (CID via multiformat package as used by ipfs)
-  - such proof of build is associated to the MACI proposal
+    - MACI of proposal

-- We use MINA chain to verify the build to be deployed is in line with proposal, by creating merkle map
+- We use MINA chain to verify the build to be deployed is in line with proposal, by creating merkle map and and comparing against on-chain commitment

 - In future, it is possible to further automate the trustless process once Protokit is able to roll up to L1 and the production EVM bridge is deployed.